 In large data centers that feed countless end users, it is inevitable to house a large quantity of equipment that may come from different vendors to cover harsh needs.
 The problem is, for example, that every newly-purchased brand network switch requires to work with the optical transceivers that are embedded with some matched codes, which increases the total expenditures.
 What’s worse, to purchase, communicate and seek for after-sales services and maintenance will drain up your energy.
 Is there a turnkey solution to make all devices, at least the fiber optic transceiver modules, interoperable and compatible?
 Of course, FS gives a positive answer with the rolling out of FS Box.

 FS Box is designed to solve real-time compatibility needs and upgrade the transceiver firmware in the data center.
-It is implanted with three plugs for SFP/SFP+, XFP, and QSFP+/QSFP28 optical transceivers as well as DAC/AOC cables.
+It is implanted with three ports for SFP/SFP+, XFP, and QSFP+/QSFP28 optical transceivers as well as DAC/AOC cables.
 Users are accessible to module configurations of more than 200 brands like Cisco, Juniper, Arista and other customized reprogramming services.
-The coding can be done on the instant online platform fsbox.com with an intuitive web-based interface.
+The configuration can be done on the instant online platform fsbox.com with an intuitive web-based interface.

 The box available online is the FS Box V2 which ramps up performance on the basis of Version 1.
 Learning from user experience, experts have made improvements on the Version 1.
 The plain square shape is replaced by the compact rectangle design (20.6x72x145mm) which is welcomed as user-friendly and portable.
 USB Type-C with extended power delivery capability supersedes USB 2.0.
 The reversible Type-C connector not only caters to the needs of the majority, but also paves the way for the mobile APP.
-Moreover, the additional batch coding and diagnosing coding function make the box smarter.
+Moreover, the additional batch configuration and diagnosing configuration function make the box smarter.
 It is worth mentioning that the new smart cloud platform fsbox.com is also applicable to the Version 1 box.

 First, numerous, classified configuration choices spare you a lot of effort to search configuration files by yourself, and save hours by making FS optics usable for any network hardware within seconds.
 Available in a well-protected FS Box package, it’s convenient to modify optics any time at any place, whether it is the cramped server room or the large data centers.